Fort Stockton in Pecos County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1884.

 Location.
 30° 53.065′ N, 102° 52.594′ W. Marker is in Fort Stockton, Texas, in Pecos County.
-Marker is on South Spring Drive east of South Rooney Street, on the right when traveling south.
+It is on South Spring Drive east of South Rooney Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Fort Stockton TX 79735, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Koehler's Store and Saloon - Comanche Springs (a few steps from this marker); Site of Comanche Springs (about 400 feet away, measured in a direct line); O. W. Williams (about 500 feet away); Young's Store (about 500 feet away); St. Stephen's Episcopal Church (about 700 feet away); "The Old Fort" (about 700 feet away); Comanche Springs Pool & Pavilion (about 700 feet away); St. Stephens, Hovey School, Rollins Sibley House (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Koehler's Store and Saloon - Comanche Springs (a few steps from this marker); Site of Comanche Springs (about 400 feet away, measured in a direct line); O. W. Williams (about 500 feet away); Young's Store (about 500 feet away); St. Stephen's Episcopal Church (about 700 feet away); "The Old Fort" (about 700 feet away); Comanche Springs Pool & Pavilion (about 700 feet away); St. Stephens, Hovey School, Rollins Sibley House (about 700 feet away).
 Touch for a list and map of all markers in Fort Stockton.